mrzacsmith/web-sprint-challenge-adding-data-persistence/README.md

 - [ ] Design the data model and use _knex migrations_ to create the database and tables needed to satisfy the following business rules:
   - [ ] a `project` can have multiple `tasks`.
   - [ ] a `task` belongs to only one `project`.
   - [ ] a `project` can use multiple `resources`.
-Example of `resources` are: computer, conference room, microphone, delivery van.
+Examples of `resources` are: computer, conference room, microphone, delivery van.
   - [ ] the same `resource` can be used in multiple `projects`.
   - [ ] when adding `projects` the client must provide a name, the description is optional.
-  - [ ] when adding `resources` the client must provide a name, the description is optional.
+  - [ ] when adding `resources` the client must provide a unique name, the description is optional.
   - [ ] when adding a `task` the client must provide a description, the notes are optional.
   - [ ] when adding a `task` the client must provide the `id` of an existing project.
   - [ ] for `projects` and `tasks` if no value is provided for the `completed` property, the API should provide a default value of `false`.